TechFreak2003/Agnidrishti_Hardware/README.md

 Developed as part of a smart IoT & Computer Vision Solution for fire and hazard detection in remote areas.

+## Achievements
+Finalist at the Smart Bengal Hackathon 2025

+Recognized for innovation in fire safety and detection technology

 ---

 Feel free to contribute or raise issues!